 In acquiring ADVA, Ciena would be less likely to consider straying from its core competency in photonics, a possibility that can never be dismissed because of what we firmly believe has been an historical reluctance on the part of the CEO to state that he is running an optical company.
 ADVA would also bring to the table a wide assortment of enterprise customers and other end-users across a range of industries.
 In fact, the door would be opened to Ciena being more of an optical access player in general, including that ADVA has been trialing a WDM-PON solution.
 Other potentially unique aspects that could be gained from ADVA would include encryption and synchronization capabilities.

 Of course, even assuming such an acquisition would happen, the real downside of such a buyout could easily be Ciena repeating its previous actions of alienating customers by discontinuing ADVA’s metro solutions in favor of its incumbent products, or in the case of the 4200, Nortel’s 6500 being preferred.
-(For a competitive analysis of this type of system vendors, see Clash of Metro 100G Optical Vendors with Shifting Network Paradigm.)
+(For a competitive analysis of this type of system vendors, see our report: Clash of Metro 100G Optical Vendors with Shifting Network Paradigm.)
 Obviously, the most beneficial arrangement would be in maintaining both product lines for as long as possible.
 While there would be higher operational costs in doing so, the long-term competitive and strategic advantages for Ciena would be the following:

 - The hardly inconceivable demise of Infinera could be hastened as Ciena/ADVA would be in a position to truly dominate the data center interconnect market.